Give us a call

 Should I repair or replace my roof?

-It depends on the age, condition, and nature of the damage that has been done to your roof.
-Here are some general principles to take into account:
+It depends on the age, condition, and type of roof damage that has been sustained.
+These are some general guidelines to keep in mind:

-If your roof is more than 20 years old and the damage is significant, replacing the entire roof may be more cost-effective than maintenance.
+• If the damage to your roof is severe and it's been there for more than 20 years, replacing the entire roof can be more cost-effective than repairing your roof.

 What is the lifespan of a new roof in Minnesota?

-Edited: The type of roofing material used and the quality of installation can both have an impact on a roof's lifespan in Minnesota.
+The type of roofing material used and the quality of installation can both have an impact on a roof's lifespan in Minnesota.
 A typical asphalt shingle roof can last 15 to 25 years on average.
 While a flat roof may only last 15–40 years, a metal roof can last up to 40–50 years.
 Extreme weather, poor care, and bad installation, however, can reduce a roof's lifespan.
 To keep your roof in good shape and prolong its lifespan, it is advised to have regular inspections and maintenance.
+Schedule your free no-obligation exterior inspection on our home page today!

 TRUSTED BY THE BEST